top of page

 Group Members

-Sotiris Drikos is the ex-manager of the Greek national Volleyball team and he holds a PhD from the School of Physical Education and Sports Science of the University of Athens.
-He is currently working on building models for performance analysis in Volleyball.
+Sotiris Drikos is currently serving as an assistant professor in Volleyball performance analysis at the Department of Physical Education and Sport Science of the University of Athens.
+He previously served as the manager of the Greek national Volleyball team (among other top teams including Olympiakos), He is currently working on building models for performance analysis in Volleyball.
 He is a member of the team since 2015.

 leriou.jpg